 Yes, all travellers, including infants and minors, must have their own individual eVisa.

-Content Disclaimer: While this information was last updated in February 2026, we strongly suggest confirming all travel details with the appropriate governmental agencies, embassies, and airlines.
+Content Disclaimer: While this information was last updated in March 2026, we strongly suggest confirming all travel details with the appropriate governmental agencies, embassies, and airlines.

 Grateful for your thoughts and unique perspectives.